Mother Facts

 • The mother who gives birth to the largest baby on Earth is a mother elephant.
 After enduring 22 months of pregnancy, she gives birth to a blind, 200-pound calf.[14]

-• A mother koala will feed her baby her own feces.
-Baby koalas—or joeys—haven’t developed the intestinal bacteria that help detoxify the highly poisonous eucalyptus leaves, which are a koala’s main diet.[3]
+• mother koala will feed her baby her own feces.
+Baby koalas—or joeys—haven’t developed the intestinal bacteria that help detoxify the highly poisonous eucalyptus leaves, which are a koala’s main diet.[2]

 • Polar bear moms put on around 400 pounds during their pregnancy.
 If the mother doesn’t double her weight, her body will simply reabsorb the fetus.[2]